CompCy-lab/cellLandscape/README.md

 ```

 ## Example usage
 To compute the kernel mean embedding, first read in a preprocessed `.h5ad` object.
 This dataset contains multiple profiled single-cell samples.
+That is, the .h5ad file contains cells across all samples.

 ```python
 import scanpy as sc